ylink-lfs/upwork-scraper-selenium/README.md

 ### Selenium releated

-Place chromedriver with suitable version into assets path, then change webdriver path specification under settings subsequently.
+Place chromedriver and chrome browser with suitable version into assets path, then change webdriver and chrome executable path specification under settings subsequently.

 ## Usage